Annualize:To take a measurement covering a period of less than one year and extrapolate it to cover a full year.

 S&P 500: An index of 500 widely held large-company stocks that reflects the general performance of the U.S. stock market.

 Segment: A major subset of the company’s operations that contains business groups and units.
-Leggett reports results in four segments.
+Leggett reported 2019 and prior year results in four segments.

 Steel Rod: Commodity product produced at steel mills.
 Rod looks like a coil of thick wire and is rolled (or formed) from a billet (which is a long bar of steel).
 Rod is commonly used to make wire, reinforcing mesh, bolts and nails.